 SPELD NZ membership is about so much more than assessment and tuition.
-We provide ongoing support, including training and workshops, resources, libraries and helpful links, to ensure our students and their families continue to build their knowledge and confidence.
+We provide ongoing support including webinars, training, workshops, resources, libraries and advice, to ensure our students and their families continue to build their knowledge and confidence.

 Our SPELD NZ libraries offer a wealth of specialised SLD/dyslexia resources that our members can borrow for free to enhance their learning, including books, DVDs, games and puzzles.

 All of our members also receive our Record magazine via post (we produce several issues a year).
 Read a recent edition of The Record.

 Support for families

 All SPELD NZ members have access to a free support package (via email) and free regular webinars on topics such as:

 - Helping your child understand their struggles and feel empowered

 - Ways to support your child at home through the primary, intermediate and secondary school stages

 - How to best advocate for your child at school